NMDC Good Practice Guidelines on Opening Museums After July 4th

 How do we support NHS Test and Trace?

 NHS Test and Trace is a key part of the country’s on-going COVID-19 response.
-Museums can support this service by keeping a temporary record of their staff shift patterns, customers and visitors for 21 days, and by assisting NHS Test & Trace with requests for that data if necessary.
+Museums are required to support this service by keeping a temporary record of their staff shift patterns, customers and visitors for 21 days, and by assisting NHS Test & Trace with requests for that data if necessary.

 Department of Health and Social Care guidance for maintaining records of staff, customers and visitors is available here.